How a vegan diet can affect your intelligence

 The benefits of a vegan diet

 A vegan diet can have many health benefits, depending on how well you plan it.
-For example, a well-planned vegan diet can provide an adequate amount of protein, calcium, and vitamin B12.
-A poorly planned vegan diet, on the other hand, can leave you lacking in some essential nutrients, like omega-3 fatty acids, iron, zinc, and vitamin B12.
+For example, a well-planned vegan diet can provide adequate protein, calcium, and vitamin B12.
+A poorly designed vegan diet, on the other hand, can leave you lacking in some essential nutrients, like omega-3 fatty acids, iron, zinc, and vitamin B12.
 A well-planned vegan diet also can be a good choice if you’re concerned about your health.
 People who eat this way face a lower risk of heart disease, strokes, cancer, and diabetes.

 So, is a vegan diet safe?